rnoelle/trendingTrivia/README.md

 #### 2. All questions are multiple choice.

-When the user selects an answer show right or wrong highlight their selected answer:
+When the user selects an answer highlight the question card:
 - Red for incorrect
 - Green for correct